cheukyin175/learn-faster-kit/README.md

 # Learn FASTER

-> Accelerate learning with the FASTER framework - spaced repetition, progress tracking, and hands-on practice using AI agent
+> Accelerate learning with the FASTER framework - spaced repetition, progress tracking, and hands-on practice using AI agent.

 **[Claude Code](https://claude.com/claude-code) Only** - This tool currently integrates with Claude Code's commands, agents, and output styles system.